HemantMishra2003/Binary-DENnseNet-121/README.md

 | Pneumonia | 84.46%    | 98.97% | 91.15%   | 390     |

 ---

-### 🩺 Clinical Interpretation
+# Recall Value Medical Interpretation :

-- The model achieves a **high recall of 98.97% for Pneumonia** on the test set, demonstrating strong sensitivity toward pneumonia-positive cases.
+> - This  model achieves a **High Recall of 98.97% for Pneumonia**
+> - on the test set, demonstrating strong sensitivity toward pneumonia-positive cases.
-- This is particularly important in medical screening scenarios, where **minimizing false negatives** is more critical than avoiding false positives.
+> - In Medical Recall Value  must be 100  Percent but due to limitations of GPU ,
+> - could not able to achive  **100 percent Recall value** .
+Since even missed while
+> - detecting only one time Disease  is **Dangerous in Medical Field** .

-- Although recall for the Normal class is lower, the overall behavior reflects a **safety-oriented design choice**, prioritizing detection of pneumonia cases.
+ - Although recall for the Normal class is lower,
+ - the overall behavior reflects a **safety-oriented  design choice**,
+ -  prioritizing detection of pneumonia cases.

 > **Note:**
 > Final performance claims are based exclusively on **independent test data**.
 Training and validation metrics are reported only to illustrate learning behavior and are not used as indicators of real-world performance.